Derived isogenies and isogenies for abelian surfaces: Derived isogeny in characteristic zero

-Let $\Gamma \colon \frh^{even}(X) \xrightarrow{\sim} \frh^{even}(Y)$ be the isomorphism of Frobenius algebra objects.
+Let $\Gamma \colon \frh^{\even}(X) \xrightarrow{\sim} \frh^{\even}(Y)$ be an isomorphism of Frobenius algebra objects.
 The Betti realization of its second component is a Hodge isometry by the Frobenius condition (\cf\cite[Theorem 3.3]{LV19}).
-Thus $X$ and $Y$ are derived isogenous by Corollary \ref{cor:hodge-derived}, and hence principally isogenous.
+Thus, $X$ and $Y$ are derived isogenous by Corollary \ref{cor:hodge-derived}, and hence are principally isogenous.